Inferring Covariance Structure from Multiple Data Sources via Subspace Factor Analysis: Bayesian SUbspace Factor Analysis (SUFA)

 Rotational ambiguity has been well documented in the prior literature, affecting both MSFA and PFA.
-In addition, MSFA can suffer from information switching---briefly, for a $d \times d$ order symmetric matrix $\wt{\bC}$ such that $\bLambda\bLambda\trans-\wt{\bC}\succ \bzero$, $\bPhi_{s} \bPhi_{s}\trans+\wt{\bC}=\wt{\bPhi}_{s} \wt{\bPhi}_{s}\trans$ for some $d\times \qs$ order matrix $\wt{\bPhi}_{s}$.
-To resolve these, \citet{devito2019multi} restrict $\bLambda$ and $\bPhi_{s}$'s to be lower-triangular matrices while enforcing the augmented matrix $ $ to be of full column-rank while obtaining the MLE.
+In addition, MSFA can suffer from information switching---briefly, for a $d \times d$ order symmetric matrix $\wt{\bC}$ such that $\bLambda\bLambda\trans-\wt{\bC}\succ \bzero$, $\bPhis \bPhis\trans+\wt{\bC}=\wt{\bPhi}_{s} \wt{\bPhi}_{s}\trans$ for some $d\times \qs$ order matrix $\wt{\bPhi}_{s}$. \citet{grabski2020bayesian} use a posterior credible ball-based post-processing algorithm to identify the shared and study-specific factors.
+To resolve \ref{identifiability_info} in a model-based manner, \citet{devito2019multi} restrict $\bLambda$ and $\bPhi_{s}$'s to be lower-triangular matrices while enforcing the augmented matrix $ $ to be of full column-rank while obtaining the MLE.
 Lower-triangular structures incur the tradeoff of introducing an order dependence in the variables \citep{fruhwirth2018sparse}; when no natural ordering exists, results can be very sensitive to permutations of the variables \citep{Carvalho2008orderdependence}.
 These structural constraints also can affect mixing and yield inconsistent estimates \citep{millsap2001,erosheva2017dealing}.
 In high-dimensional applications often sparsity is assumed on the loading matrices \citep{daniele2019penalizingfactor}; with exact zero entries in $\bLambda$ and $\bPhi_{s}$'s, ensuring full column-rank of $ $ is non-trivial.
 The Bayesian MSFA by \citet{devito2018bayesian} assumes multiplicative gamma process priors on the loading matrices without any restrictions on the column dimensions and thus can be susceptible to both \ref{identifiability_info} and \ref{identifiability_rotation}.

 On the other hand, \citet{roy_pfa2020} set $\bQ_{1}=\bI_{d}$ to impose identifiability in PFA, which can again be sensitive to the choice of the ``first" study.
 In the following section, we provide \textit{almost sure} solutions to the identifiability issues under much milder conditions, avoiding any such structural assumptions.